 Your document will be edited.
 There will be editing of your text for clarity, grammar, spelling, appropriateness, length, legal implications, scriptural accuracy, etc. Chapter titles and subtitles may also be edited.
 Major text changes or “idea adjustment” will be approved by writer before publication.

 Email your document as an attachment.
-Otherwise, please burn and send on a CD or similar memory device.
+Otherwise, please send on a USB memory device.
 We do not return manuscripts, so keep the original in your file.